Living in Malta: An Expat Perspective

 - The weather is great.
 The humidity can be a real killer and takes some managing, but overall you can’t make any complaints.
 We get a load of sunshine and a very long summer.
 Did I mention sunlight from 6am until 9pm in the height of summer?

 - Eating out is affordable (I’m talking a gastropub here, not a fine-dining place) and so is having a cocktail.
-Happy hours are available all the time, so there’s plenty of bargains to be had.
+Happy hours are available all the time, so there are plenty of bargains to be had.

 - Malta has a strong history with the UK, and so the large majority of people here speak English.
 The two National languages are Maltese and English.
 This makes it very easy to adjust and settle in.